 But, I guess my mom thought all these same things when I was growing up.

-Wait, Columbine happened my junior year of high school.
-What did she worry about before then?
+The shooting at Columbine happened my junior year of high school.
+What did my mom worry about before then?
 Maybe that I would get into a car with someone who had been drinking?
 Death by motor vehicle is still the number one cause of death in school aged children.
 Number one with a bullet, as they say.
 So relax guys, it isn’t ALL bad news.

 Kids today have it so much easier, but so do their parents.

 With all of this technology, kids are able to send a final, “I love you” text to mom and dad.
-Texting wasn’t a thing during that one school shooting that happened back in my day.
+Texting wasn’t a thing back in my day.

-Also, parents can now watch streaming video from inside their little one’s classroom as gunshots ring out.
-IN REAL TIME.
+Also, parents can now watch streaming video from inside their little one’s classroom AS THE GUNSHOTS RING OUT.
 All the guesswork is gone.
 Mom and dad now know exactly what their kids are experiencing in those terrifying moments when school goes into lockdown.

 Oh, and guess what else lucky parents, the internet is forever.
-So you can watch those videos of kids running across the parking lot with their hands up, and photos of crying children clinging to one another, again and again.
-No need to worry that your aging memory might allow you to eventually forget some small part of that day.
-You’ll always be a Google search away from just about any video of a school shooting you want these days.
+So you can watch those videos of kids running across the parking lot with their hands up, and photos of crying children clinging to one another, again and again and again.
+No need to worry that you’ll eventually forget some small part of that day.
+You’ll always be a Google search away from just about any video of a school shooting you want.
 The horror never has to end!
 What a time to be alive!

-So everyone take a deep breath, and stop being so triggered (har har har).
-Things are better now than they’ve ever been /s.
+So everyone take a deep breath, and stop being so triggered.
+Things are better now than they’ve ever been.

 At least, that’s how it seems to me.
 But my oldest is still a few years from school.
 And the stigma around homeschooling is fading.
 It’s not just for survivalist groups and religious nutballs anymore.
 Any old terrified parent can homeschool these days!
 A brave new world indeed.